-Any student found to be truanting a lesson, will receive a negative event (truancy) and sit a same-day seclusion including a 4:30pm finish.
+Any student found to be truanting a lesson, will receive a negative event (truancy) and sit a same-day detention, based on an escalating scale.
 This process is detailed in Appendix 4 - Maximising attendance to lessons.

 2.7.
 Mobile phones - At TDA, we acknowledge that mobile phones and other devices have some learning benefits.
 However, it is our belief that access to screen time can significantly distract students from their learning and provide a vehicle for unkind comments, bullying and/or sexual harassment.
 As such, we encourage our students to use their devices to support their independent learning outside of school and educate them on how to stay safe and healthy with modern-day technology via our PD curriculum.